Yoshinoya: Hong Kong

 The Hong Kong division of Yoshinoya was founded in 1991.
-Currently 57 Yoshinoya food stores are split among three main areas: the Hong Kong branch, the New Territories branch, and the Kowloon branch.
+Currently, 50 Yoshinoya food stores are split among three main areas: the Hong Kong branch, the New Territories branch, and the Kowloon branch.
 Fourteen stores are in the Hong Kong branch, 21 stores are in the New Territories branch, and 22 stores are in the Kowloon branch.
 Each Yoshinoya food store has five working positions: store manager, supervisor, customer service assistant, crew, and production assistant.

 Unlike the Yoshinoya in Japan, stores in Hong Kong do not provide table services.
-Customers order their food at a cashier and collect their food on a tray there, which is the same as in western fast-food stores.
+Customers order their food at a cashier and collect their food on a tray there, which is the same as in Western fast-food stores and international Food Court outlets elsewhere.

 Philippines

-In 1992, the first Philippine franchisee of Yoshinoya was established and it operated until 1993.
+In 1992, the first Philippine franchisee of Yoshinoya was established, with its first store at Robinsons Galleria, Quezon City that opened on June 12.
+However, it operated until October 1993.
+It later changed to direct management.

-In 2001, Yoshinoya re-entered the Philippine market through a joint-venture between Yoshinoya and the Century Pacific Group named Yoshinoya Century Pacific Inc. Its first store opened in Metro Point Mall, Pasay on December 15, 2001.
+In 2001, Yoshinoya re-entered the Philippine market through a joint-venture between Yoshinoya and the Century Pacific Group named Yoshinoya Century Pacific Inc. Its first store since re-entry opened in Metro Point Mall, Pasay on December 15, 2001.

 In 2021, following the end of the partnership between Yoshinoya and the Century Pacific Group, Yoshinoya formed a new joint-venture with Jollibee Foods Corporation that would serve as the next franchisee of Yoshinoya in the Philippines.
 Under the new deal, there are plans to open 50 stores in the country in the long-term.

+As of 2023, there are seven Yoshinoya stores operating in the Philippines.

+Indonesia

+In October 1993, Yoshinoya signed a franchise contract with a leading Indonesian company.
+The first Indonesian branch opened at Pondok Indah Mall, South Jakarta.
+However, it operated until July 1998.

+In 2009, Yoshinoya re-entered the Indonesian market through another franchise agreement, this time with Multirasa Nusantara Co., Ltd. In October 2010, its first branch since re-entry opened at Grand Indonesia Shopping Town, Central Jakarta.
+As of November 2024, there are 169 Yoshinoya stores in Indonesia in the Greater Jakarta Metropolitan Area, Surabaya, Bandung, Bali, Semarang, Yogyakarta, Medan, Solo, Malang, Makassar, Manado, Palembang, Pekanbaru, Pontianak, Banjarmasin, Balikpapan, Samarinda, Lombok, Lampung, Bengkulu, Cikarang, Karawang, Garut, Kudus, Madiun, Kediri, Batu, Sidoarjo, Mojokerto, Gresik, Jember, and Singkawang.

+Singapore

+In 1997, Yoshinoya entered the Singaporean market through a franchise agreement with Wing Tai Investment & Development Pte.
+Ltd. In the same year, it opened its first two branches; the first is located at Ngee Ann City (opened in September) and the second one is at Scott's Picnic.
+In 2016, Wing Tai sold the whole shares of the Singaporean franchise to Asia Yoshinoya International Sdn.
+Bhd. to make it as a subsidiary.
+As of 2023, there are 11 Yoshinoya stores in Singapore.